alexiusvdt/EauClaireDatabase/README.md

 * Open MySQLWorkbench & navigate to the administration tab
 * Select "Import from Self Contained File"
-* Select the .sql file in the top level directory and import as a new schema with the same name
+* Select the .sql file in the top level directory named `alex_johnson` and import as a new schema with the same name
 * Select start import
 * Confirm the installation was successful by reviewing any errors